 Maps as we know them today are the result of millennia of study and observation.
 Unlike modern maps, which focus on the exact lay of the land, the creations of ancient European mapmakers emphasized roads, cities, rivers, and safe harbors, since other details were not as important to travelers and traders at the time (Madan 25).
 As the needs of European cultures changed, so did the details on the maps.
-Indeed, the height of European colonialism saw some of greatest developments in map-making techniques and actually led to the development of what we conceive of as the modern map.
-(See Geography and Empire)
+Indeed, the height of European colonialism saw some of greatest developments in map-making techniques and actually led to the development of what we conceive of as the modern map (See Geography and Empire).

 Ancient and Medieval Maps

-Both in content and accuracy, the map of the world, as created by pre-Renaissance Europeans, little resembled maps seen today in geography books.
+Both in content and accuracy, the map of the world, as created by pre-Renaissance Europeans, little resembles maps seen today in geography books.
 Often such maps existed for the purposes of national or religious propaganda, such as the well known mappa mundi (Latin for “map of the world”), which aligned the top of the map with east, the direction of Jerusalem.
 In the border of the map, Jesus typically sits at the top, and various seemingly “less-civilized” peoples are depicted in the southern lands.
 In one particular map, the further south one looks, the more deformed the people are depicted, until some at the edge of the map have dog-faces, eyes on their chest, or a single leg on which they hop (Friedman).

 Of course, it would be inaccurate to think that the same map was used by all peoples across the globe.
 Rather, world maps developed slowly and interdependently, with explorers and traders from one region adding details known to local inhabitants of another, learning the lay of the land in stages.